TuongViDang/TSS-cluster-Classification/README.md

 TSS cluster Shape Classification:
-- Plot clusters against their Size and SI
+- Figure 1A: Plot clusters against their Size and SI
-- Statistic analysis to detect 2 populations of clusters : package MixtureInf
+- Figure 1B: Statistic analysis to detect 2 populations of clusters : package MixtureInf